-A recently published study by the EU-funded GEMM (Growth, Equal Opportunities, Migration and Markets) project and its partner, Charles III University of Madrid (UC3M), which examined the hiring practices across Europe, shows that children with an immigrant background are subjected to discrimination when entering the labor market.
-In a world characterized progressively by human migration, the labor mobility's management and integration became a prerequisite to achieving a prosper and cohesive society.
+A recently published study by the EU-funded project GEMM (Growth, Equal Opportunities, Migration and Markets), and its partner, Charles III University of Madrid (UC3M), examined hiring practices across Europe.
+The study found that children with an immigrant background are subject to discrimination when entering the labour market.
+In a world characterized progressively by human migration, the management and integration of labour mobility has to become a prerequisite to achieving a prosperous and cohesive society.

-The research questions whether the conditions of accessing the labor market for children of immigrant parents, mostly born outside the European Union, are equal to those experienced by the decedents of native-born individuals.
-The study analyzes how some 19,000 companies from Germany, Spain, the Netherlands, Great Britain and Norway proceed during the hiring process.
-"For that purpose, researchers compared the response the candidates received from the companies analyzed with candidates who had CVs with identical features, but with native-born parents," explained the researchers.
+The research questions whether the conditions of accessing the labour market for children of immigrant parents, mostly born outside the European Union, are equal to those experienced by the decedents of native-born individuals.
+The study analyses how some 19,000 companies from Germany, Spain, the Netherlands, Great Britain and Norway proceed during the hiring process.
+‘For that purpose, researchers compared the response the candidates received from the companies analysed with candidates who had CVs with identical features, but with native-born parents’, explained the researchers.